AvolitesLtd/TitanManual/docs/introduction.md

 ---

 Welcome to Avolites Titan!
-This manual aims to you tell you everything there is to know about operating your Avolites console (that's quite a lot).
+This manual aims to you tell you everything there is to know about operating your Avolites console.

-If you're already familiar with using lighting consoles but new to Titan, the [Quick Start](./quick-start.md) section tells you how to do the most common things.
+If you're already familiar with using lighting consoles but new to Titan, the [Quick Start](./quick-start.md) section explains most common actions.

 After that we try to take you through all the things you will need to know in the order that you're most likely to need them, so we start with how to [connect up the console](./titan-basics.md),